SNUEV/Roadmap/README.md

 > Server should provided non-volatile data.
 > database will provide them.
 > using orm & basic query (psql), we will study Database (a little bit) and connect it to our server (Remember Assignment 3)

+- <b> Front-end </b>

+> This time, we will use react as a front-end framework.
+> In the Assignment2, We used Angular framework.
+That is because Angular Framework is more appropriate for learning the basic structure of front-end web services.
+> this time, we will use react framework. which is fast-growing framework (it has virtual dom for fast rendering FYI)

+- <b> Now...
+SNUEV </b>

+ Above is the rough roadmap of our team project. please post issues if you have any questions.